All Episodes

 There should not be anything challenging in life.

-Uh Nobody should ever do anything that they consider wrong, and if they do, it is a major, major breach of utter humanity.
+And if they do, it is a major, major breach of other humanity and so forth.

 And yet this quest for perfection that they demand is somehow one that they never impose on themselves.